kkamkou/docker-applications/Readme.md

 ===================

 I have only the core kubuntu image.
 No dev applications.
 Everything else is managed by Docker.
-It looks cool :)